 Proposals must be no longer than seven pages, including figures, tables, and a brief CV of the lead proposer.
 Please submit your proposals as a .pdf file using the Proposal Format for RIEP Cruises on Endeavor.
 A call for proposals will be sent each spring.

-Information about the R/V Endeavor or details on the ship’s schedule can be obtained from Tom Glennon, Director of Marine Operations at 874-6554 or at email@example.com.
+Information about the R/V Endeavor or details on the ship’s schedule can be obtained from Matt Cavaco, Coordinator of GSO Marine Logistics at firstname.lastname@example.org.

 RIEP Advisory Committee